Gilgamech/website/Gillogisms.md

 1. One of the downsides to democracies is the bipolar nature of foreign policy across numerous administrations.
 1. One of the problems hiring for a police force is separating the helpers from the murderers (cidephilacs).
 The latter group are drawn to the job because of the license to kill, but these brutal folk need to make a minority of the force, or none.
 How to filter them out?
 1. One of the problems with a police force is the toxic mentality they're forced to maintain, where every not-cop they see is a potential murderer looking to uninstall them.
 This causes more dangerous and violent incidents than it prevents.
 Another problem is the perception that most people view police as 'life's problem solvers, here to clean up any mess you see.'
+1. One step forward, two steps backwards.
+Going the long way around the Earth to arrive at your destination in a reverse way.
 1. Only make huge mistakes, never small mistakes.
 1. Only stuff so crazy nobody else would do it is worth doing. - 2007 startup advice.
 1. Ontology of oncology (study of cancer)